Roll forming is a continuous bending process.

-It normally involves a strip of sheet metal, which is passed through rolls mounted on various stands until a cross-section profile is created.
-The manufacturing method is ideal for producing long parts in high quantities.
+It normally involves a strip of sheet metal being passed through rolls mounted on various stands until a cross-section profile is created.
+This manufacturing method is ideal for producing long parts in high quantities.

-But it should go without saying that not all roll forming projects are created equal, as there’s a variety of materials, finishes, sizes, part tolerances and more that need to be taken into consideration to produce a quality end part.
+Not all roll forming projects are created equal, due to the variety of materials, finishes, sizes, part tolerances and more that need to be considered to produce a quality end part.
 That’s where we enter the picture – here at Cargowall, we strive to create the ideal custom solution for all of your roll forming needs.

-We’re able to create parts with widths as small as ½ inch to as large as 27 inches.
-We specialize in producing parts as short as 6 inches or as long as 80 feet.
-When considering thickness, we can create parts from .010 inches all the way up to .315 inches.
+We’re able to create parts with widths ranging from ½” up to 27″.
+We specialize in producing parts ranging from 6″ long up to 80′ long.
+We can create parts from .010″ thick up to .315″.
 As you can see, Cargowall is more than well equipped to handle even the most demanding roll forming projects, while keeping you on time and on budget with product orders.

 Variety of Roll Forming Materials

-Cargowall has over 20 years of experience in providing customers with the roll forming needs they desire.
-We are more than capable of working with a variety of different materials in this regard.
-These include steel, stainless steel, galvanized steel, hot rolled steel, pickled and oiled steel, EPS steel, high strength steel and aluminum, among others.
+Cargowall has over 20 years of experience in providing customers with the perfect roll forming solutions to suit their needs.
+We are more than capable of working with a variety of different materials.
+These include, but are not limited to, steel, stainless steel, galvanized steel, hot rolled steel, pickled and oiled steel, EPS steel, high strength steel and aluminum.

-Welding is our other main secondary operation service that we offer, as we offer MIG and TIG welding services.
+Welding is the other major secondary service that we offer.
+We can provide both MIG and TIG welding services.
 We can even assist you with part assembly, if necessary.

-Finally, we also offer embossing and finishing services.
+We also offer several other secondary operations, including notching, piercing, embossing and finishing services.

-Since every roll forming project is different, it’s important to work with a company that recognizes this and will tailor make projects accordingly.
-At Cargowall, we’ve been doing it for over 20 years for both short run and long run project orders.
-For more information on roll forming and how Cargowall can help with your next project, contact the company today.
+It’s important to work with a company that recognizes that every roll forming project is different, and who will tailor projects accordingly.
+At Cargowall, we’ve been doing this for over 20 years, for both short and long run project orders.
+For more information on roll forming and how we can help with your next project, contact us today.